What is an ETF?

 ETF managers can use capital losses to offset capital gains within the fund, reducing, or even eliminating the taxable capital gains that get passed on to fund shareholders at the end of each year.

 Do HANetf ETFs have UK tax reporting status?
 German and Italian equivalents?

-All HANetf ETFs have UK tax reporting status.
-At time of writing (March, 2019) HANetf has applied for equivalent status in Germany and Italy.
+All HANetf ETFs have UK and German tax reporting status.
+At time of writing (September, 2019) HANetf has applied for equivalent status in Italy.